 A 501(c)(3) Nonprofit

-Reshaping how humans move.
+reshaping how humans move.

 Funding research and education to prevent joint injuries and arthritis — without drugs or implants.
 Because the way we understand human mobility today may look archaic in twenty years.